mesosphere/dcos-commons/docs/pages/developer-guide.md

 ### Task Environment

 Task configuration is generally exposed using environment variables.
-A number environment variables describing the task and/or cluster environment are provided automatically, while others may be manually specified by the developer.
+A number of environment variables that describe the task and/or cluster environment are provided automatically, while the developer can manually specify others.

 #### Included Values